Godalming Hundred: Pre-Christian religious centre

 The name of Hascombe village translates as Hægtesse combe meaning "valley of the hag" and this name once referred to the location of a witch.
 This village, only a few miles south of Godalming, lies in a valley beneath the wooded remains of a Romano-British Hill fort on Hascombe Hill that is still occasionally used for 'alternative' wedding ceremonies.
 Similarly, Hydon's Ball - a steep hill between Tuesley and Hambledon - is extolled by Neopagans as "a preferred location for pre-dawn celebrations on May Day."

-Other more obscure pagan "sanctuaries" in the vicinity are said to have been at Cusanweoh (possibly at Culverwell Hill adjacent to the ruins of Waverley Abbey) and Besingahearh, now lost but thought to be near Farnham.Owen, Gale R., Rites and Religions of the Anglo-Saxons, Barnes & Noble, New York, 1981, p.43 These sites are both mentioned in a charter signed by Caedwalla dating to 688 in which they were awarded to the church.
+Other more obscure pagan "sanctuaries" in the vicinity are said to have been at Cusanweoh (possibly at Culverwell Hill adjacent to the ruins of Waverley Abbey) and Besingahearh, now lost but thought to be near Farnham.
+These sites are both mentioned in a charter signed by Caedwalla dating to 688 in which they were awarded to the church.

 After the Hundred formally converted to Christianity most of those shrines were placed under the supervision of monks and nuns to ensure the old religion was suppressed.
 In some cases, the former pagan sites were sanctified as chapels as was the case in Peper Harow where there is still a small church next to the ancient tree.
 Tuesley was similarly sanctified and became the location of Godalming's "mother church".
-A small chapel existed here from the time of the conversion until the 16th Century when it finally collapsed.
+A small chapel existed here from the time of the conversion until the 16th century when it finally collapsed.
 Since 1956 a convent has existed adjacent to this old worship site and the former 'sacred spring' which now falls within the convents grounds was at some point renamed "Lady Well", referring to the Virgin Mary.
 The piece of rough ground adjacent to the convent where the ruins of the old chapel and the earlier shrine to Tiw are buried is still owned by the convent.
-A notice here specifically forbids public gatherings on the night of December 21.
-In the 11th Century a new parish church was built on recently drained land by the river in Godalming town.
+A notice here specifically forbids public gatherings on the night of 21 December.
+In the 11th century a new parish church was built on recently drained land by the river in Godalming town.
 The oldest part of the Church of S.S.
-Peter & Paul – the Anglo-Saxon chapel – still survives today and in it can be seen an ancient stone (c.820AD) decorated with pagan carvings which is thought to have been brought down from the original 7th Century chapel at Tuesley on the hill.
+Peter & Paul – the Anglo-Saxon chapel – still survives today and in it can be seen an ancient stone (c.820AD) decorated with pagan carvings which is thought to have been brought down from the original 7th-century chapel at Tuesley on the hill.